spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 # Deploying Spring Cloud Data Flow to a GKE Regional Cluster

-When deploying applications to an environment it is often ideal to have a strategy setup to handle infrastructure outages.
-Outages could range from hardware failures to complete data centers going offline resulting in applications becoming unavailable.
+When deploying applications to an environment, it is often ideal to have a strategy set up to handle infrastructure outages.
+Outages could range from hardware failures to complete data centers going offline, resulting in applications becoming unavailable.
 Rather than having those workloads potentially halt operations until an outage is resolved, another option is to have those workloads migrated to another part of your infrastructure to continue operations.
-Additionally it may be useful to specify where particular applications must reside or be co-located with other applications.
+It may also be useful to specify where particular applications must reside or be co-located with other applications.

-With [Kubernetes](https://kubernetes.io/) failure of nodes and the workloads running on them are automaticaly handled by rescheduling those workloads onto other available nodes.
-In a very simplistic use case, a Kubernetes cluster consisting of a single control plane and multiple worker nodes residing in the same location is often implemented by default.
-This type of configuration, in the event of a failure does not provide any high availablity.
+With [Kubernetes](https://kubernetes.io/), failure of nodes and the workloads running on them are automatically handled by rescheduling those workloads onto other available nodes.
+In a simple use case, a Kubernetes cluster consisting of a single control plane and multiple worker nodes residing in the same location is often implemented by default.
+This type of configuration, in the event of a failure, does not provide any high availability.

 As this recipe is focused on GKE as the cloud provider, location will mean one or more "zones" inside a particular "region".
-A "region" refers to a specific geographical location, for example `us-east1`.
-Within a "region" there are multiple "zones" such as `us-east1-b`, `us-east1-c` and so on that are isolated from other zones.
-It's important to choose regions and zones based on your specific needs such as CPU/GPU types, disk types, compute power, etc. More in depth information that should be reviewed can be found in the [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) documentation.
+A "region" refers to a specific geographical location, for example, `us-east1`.
+Within a "region", there are multiple "zones" such as `us-east1-b`, `us-east1-c`, and so on that are isolated from other zones.
+It's important to choose regions and zones based on your specific needs, such as CPU/GPU types, disk types, compute power, etc. More in-depth information that should be reviewed can be found in the [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) documentation.

-Beyond a single zone cluster, GKE supports two other types of clusters:
+Beyond a single-zone cluster, GKE supports two other types of clusters:

 - Multi-zonal clusters - Single replica of the control plane running in a single zone with worker nodes running in multiple zones of a given region
-- Regional clusters - Multiple replica's of the control plane running in multiple zones within a given region with nodes running in the same zone as each control plane
+- Regional clusters - Multiple replicas of the control plane running in multiple zones within a given region with nodes running in the same zone as each control plane

-This recipe will focus on `Regional clusters` as it provides a greater level of high availablity than `Single Zone` or `Multi-zonal` clusters.
+This recipe will focus on `Regional clusters` as it provides a greater level of high availability than `Single Zone` or `Multi-zonal` clusters.

 ## Prerequisites

 A [Google Cloud](https://cloud.google.com/gcp/) (GCP) account with permissions to create new [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) clusters is required.
-A web interface is provided to interact with GCP/GKE as well as a CLI which can be obtained via the [Google Cloud SDK](https://cloud.google.com/sdk) and installed.
-Additionally standard tooling such as [Kubectl](https://github.com/kubernetes/kubectl/releases) needs to be installed for interacting with Kubernetes clusters.
+A web interface is provided to interact with GCP/GKE as well as a CLI, which can be obtained via the [Google Cloud SDK](https://cloud.google.com/sdk) and installed.
+Standard tooling such as [Kubectl](https://github.com/kubernetes/kubectl/releases) needs to be installed for interaction with Kubernetes clusters.

 ## Creating the Cluster

-In this recipe we will use the GKE web console to create the cluster.
-We will utilize the defaults in most cases with the exception of the location type and instance sizes.
-When creating a new cluster, the first bits of information to select are the "Cluster Basics".
-The screenshot below shows the selected options for this demo:
+In this recipe, we will use the GKE web console to create the cluster.
+We will utilize the defaults in most cases, except for the location type and instance sizes.
+When creating a new cluster, the first bits of information to select is the "Cluster Basics".
+The screenshot below shows the options chosen for this demo:

 ![Regional Cluster Basics](images/cluster-basics.png)

 The important parts of this section are:

 - `Regional` is selected as the `Location Type`
-- `Region` is selected, in this case `us-east1`.
+- `Region` is selected, in this case, `us-east1`.
 This value should be determined by your specific requirements as described above.
 - `Specify default node locations` has 3 zones selected.
-3 zones will be selected automatically, but in the event there are more than 3, this section allows explicit selection of zones.
+3 zones will be selected automatically, but in the event, there are more than 3, this section allows explicit selection of zones.

 Other values on this section such as `Name`, and `Master version` settings can be customized as appropriate.